Looking for a foolproof classic meatloaf recipe that turns out juicy, tender, and full of flavor every time?👇👇

 STEP 3: Shape The Meatloaf

-Option 1: Shape the meatloaf into a loaf with your hands and place it directly on the lined baking sheet.
+- Shape the loaf by hand directly on the baking sheet.

-Option 2 (my favorite hack): Pack the mixture into a greased loaf pan, then flip it upside down onto the baking sheet and lift off the pan.
+- Pack the mixture into a greased loaf pan, then flip it upside down onto the baking sheet.
+(This is the way I do it.)

 Bake uncovered for 40 minutes.
-While it's cooking, mix together the sauce topping: ¾ cup ketchup and 1 Tbsp white vinegar.
+While it bakes, stir together the ketchup and vinegar to make the glaze.

-Remove the meatloaf from the oven and spread the sauce mixture over the top and sides.
-Place back in the oven to bake for another 10 minutes, or until fully cooked inside.
+Remove the meatloaf from the oven, spread the glaze over the top and sides, then return it to the oven for another 10 minutes or until the internal temperature reaches 160°F. This is the safe meatloaf internal temperature.

-Let the meatloaf rest for 10 minutes before slicing to allow the juices to distribute evenly.
-Serve and enjoy!
+Let the meatloaf rest for 10 minutes so the juices redistribute and every slice stays tender and juicy.

 Helpful Tip:

-Double your dinner with zero extra effort—shape two meatloaves on the same baking sheet.
-Bake once, enjoy one now, and freeze the other for an easy meal later.
+Double the recipe and shape two meatloaves on the same baking sheet.
+Enjoy one now, and freeze the other for an easy meal later!

 Recipe Tips

-- Let it rest before slicing: Give it 10 minutes to lock in the juices.
+- Let it rest before slicing - locks in juices.

 Variations